arinal/imgrement-proto/README.md

 imgrement.mod.c  Makefile         provision.sh
 ```

 The most important file is `imgrement.ko`.
-It is the so called kernel module, and yes, `ko` is actually kernel object.
+It is the so called kernel module, and yes, `ko` is kernel object.
 We can install this module into the kernel by using `insmod` but before we use it, let's see what the vagrant file had configured for us.
 Let's see what disk already been attached.
 ```
 root@ubuntu:/vagrant# lsblk
 NAME   MAJ:MIN RM SIZE RO TYPE MOUNTPOINT